protiva-ahammed/protiva-ahammed/README.md

 ___

- 🌱 Currently learning : I am working in C# , .NET , Embeded System to develop a DAS Digital Sorting System, in Java backend to build new features in logistic domain.
-I use oop concepts in microservices, advance SQL to query in PostGreSQL , ORACLE DB.
-I am currently challenging myself by working on Machine Learning algos, LLms to implement base papers by reading from scratch.
+ 🌱 Currently learning : I am working in C# , .NET , Embeded System to develop a DAS Digital Sorting System Controller application.
+In Java backend to build new features in logistic domain.
+I use oop concepts in monolithinc, microservices, advance SQL to query in PostGreSQL , ORACLE DB.
+I am currently challenging myself by working on Machine Learning algos, LLms.

 ___